 PAIA aims to bring a balance between the interests and rights of:

 - the requester of a record; and

 - the public or private body (business) that holds the record.

 There are many issues or areas to which PAIA could apply.

 There was a draft Promotion of Access to Information Amendment Bill in 2015 but it was never introduced into Parliament.
 PAIA will be amended by both the Protection of Personal Information Act and the Cybercrimes Act once they become effective.

 The implications of PAIA

-PAIA defines a record to be any recorded information that a business holds in any form or medium (our definition).
-For purposes of PAIA records also include records that third parties created (now under the control of the business).
+PAIA defines a record as any recorded information that a business holds in any form or medium (our definition).
+For purposes of PAIA, records also include records that third parties created ( and are now under the control of the business).
 It is very important to note and understand that records include email and other recorded electronic communications.